 - a suite of training programs including DCA’s Racism at Work training program, SSI’s Cultural Responsiveness training program, and CEW’s Leadership Development training program

-- a Support Model for advancing CARM women’s leadership skills provided 15 CARM women in each organisation with coaching, mentoring, sponsorship, and a career advancement plan, so they can better leverage their leadership skills and progress in their careers.
+- a Support Model for advancing CARM women’s leadership skills provided 15 CARM women in each organisation with coaching, mentoring, sponsorship, and a career advancement plan, to better leverage their leadership skills and progress in their careers.

 Participants, supporters, and staff of the RISE Project at the final networking event in Melbourne.